ShengtongZhangIEMS/IANN/README.md

 ![image](./paper_fig/OVH_eg.png)

-**Disjoint Active Subspace Hierarchical (DASH):** construct several disjoint groups first and visualize the effects of those groups instead.
+**Disjoint Active Subspace Hierarchical (DASH):** construct groups of disjoint linear combinations of the inputs and visualize the effects on $f$ with the groups as the inputs.

-**Pros:** Less visualization plots

-**Cons:** Interpreting the effects of the original variables has to go through each group

 The paper is submitted to **Journal of Computational and Graphical Statistics**